Aw yeah disney crazy up in here …Disneyland today.

 After Haunted Mansion we walked over to Indiana Jones.
 This ride.
 OMG.
 So the track and vehicle is similar to Dinosaur at Animal Kingdom but the ride is so so so much more awesome

-Then we had a late breakfast reservation at Plaza Inn for breakfast with Minnie and Friends.
+This morning, we had a late breakfast reservation at Plaza Inn for breakfast with Minnie and Friends.
 Upon arrival we got to say hi to Minnie herself.

 Then we went in and got our breakfast.
 It was a buffet but interestingly they still serve it all to you at different stations, which was cool.